Nervy British lawmakers sweat over coronavirus reaching parliament

 Reuters saw a member of staff wearing rubber gloves cleaning door handles on Wednesday.

-Johnson, was asked by a lawmaker in parliament on Wednesday whether parliament was considering introducing conference calls and electronic voting if the situation worsened.
+Johnson, was asked by a lawmaker on Wednesday whether parliament was considering introducing conference calls and electronic voting if the situation worsened.

 “We are still at the containment stage ... when we come to the ‘delay’ phase she will be hearing a lot more detail about what we propose to do with large gatherings and places such as parliament,” he replied.